Research Administration Education Resources

 Office of Research Development and Learning

-DESCRIPTION: Newly required for the Seed Grant in Support of the Arts and Humanities in academic year 2017-18, applicants must complete this 45 minute workshop that gives an overview of program requirements and expectations, delivers 'how-tos' for each part of the application, and introduces the web-based programs needed to complete the application (InfoReady, Evisions, and Pivot).
+DESCRIPTION: Required for both the Seed Grant in Support of the Arts and Humanities and the Research and Scholarly Development Grant Program, applicants must complete this 45 minute workshop that gives an overview of program requirements and expectations, delivers 'how-tos' for each part of the application, and introduces the web-based programs needed to complete the application (InfoReady, Cayuse SP, and Pivot).

-All applicants must complete the workshop, even if they have previously received an award.
+Applicants who have not completed a workshop since Fall 2017 or later must attend, even if they have previously received an award.

 DESCRIPTION: Research administrators have many responsibilities.
 Successful research administrators meet their responsibilities with a broad knowledge base and excellent personal interaction skills.
 The purpose of the Fundamentals of Research Administration program is to provide participants with the opportunity to gain a comprehensive overview of sponsored projects administration using the interactive team-based learning approach.